tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 10
+The first part made sense and I did it fairly quickly.

+The second part of the problem was written really badly.
+The first example was completely unclear where the numbers were coming from.
+The changes for the algorithm were easy (just moved two variables to globals gross).

+Once I finally decided I understood the wording the problem was not hard.

 ## Day 9 (part2)
 Not hard at all since I made some good choices on part 1.